zaidakhterr/paralax-website/README.md

-# paralax-websites
+# Paralax Website

-Multiple paralax websites with cool scrolling effects

-## 1

-Paralax site with HTML CSS only.
+Paralax website with HTML CSS only